SAP-samples/teched2022-IN280/exercises/ex4/readme.md

 2. Look over the **Health Monitoring overview page**

    This central view shows the healthiness of connected services on the level of service types, e.g. all Cloud Integration tenants.
 It offers a first indicator where crucial changes and adjustments are necessary.

+   The exercise [Understand the Health Monitoring overview page](./ex41/) provides you the insights of the color-coding and functionalities this page is offering.

    <br>![](/exercises/ex4/images/HMDrillDownToType.png)